 During the menstrual cycle there’s a lot going on in your body.
 Hormone levels rise and fall.
 These fluctuations usually won’t go unnoticed.
 Chronic diseases such as the irritable bowel syndrome (IBS), asthma, allergies and acne: they can all get a bit worse because of raging hormones.
 Also monthly mood swings, feeling bloated and chocolate cravings aren’t fiction.
 You’re being influenced by your hormones and admitting this isn’t weak, but strong.

 4. You don’t dare to ask for support and/or understanding

 See also number 3.
 Not feeling like sex (or feeling like it).
 Not having the energy to go horse riding, bootcamping, partying all night or whatever.
 It’s not a weakness to ask for some understanding when you’re on your period.
 And yes, it’s perfectly normal to add any supplies you need to the shopping list.
 Too bad for the lovers, fathers and brothers who’d rather not be confronted with menstruation: buying tampons for your partner, daughter or sister is completely normal.
 Get over it.

 5. You don’t think about alternatives

 You participate in all the health hypes, but you don’t think about the hygienic products you’re using.
 In her lifetime, a woman throws away about 13,000 tampons and/or sanitary pads.
 That’s a lot of rubbish.
-Most of these products contain toxins (chlorine used for bleaching or traces of pesticides when they’re made of non-biological cotton).
+Most of these products contain toxins (for exemple traces of pesticides when they’re made of non-biological cotton).
 And yet you’re buying them every month.
 Not considering sustainable alternatives, that’s embarrassing!